 Adults who cannot legally make decisions for themselves may also agree to participate through an assent process.
 Researchers must also obtain the consent of an individual who represents such.
-Investigators want to make sure that the person whose mental abilities are impaired has some understanding of what will happen to them and can say no if they so choose.
+Investigators want to make sure that the person whose mental abilities are impaired has some understanding of what will happen to them and can say no, if they so choose.

 Sometimes assent is not required.
 In situations where the research may be the only way to help a patient with a life-threatening illness, assent is not required if the research is expected to be beneficial to the individual.
-Even so, researchers are encouraged to discuss the research with the individual patient.
+Even so, researchers are encouraged to discuss the research with the patient.

-Clinical trials test new drugs, devices, or treatments.
+Clinical trials test new drugs, devices or treatments.
 In some cases, taking part will not cost you or your insurance company anything.
 In other studies, the research team may bill your insurance company for drugs, devices and services they provide.
 It is possible that your insurance company will not pay for some or all of the charges and you may receive a bill for those costs.
 The study's informed consent form will describe any costs to you in detail.
 If the information in the consent form is not clear, you should ask the research team to explain any costs before you sign the consent form.

-At the end of a study, the researchers analyze the data that were collected from all participants throughout the study.
+At the end of a study, the researchers analyze the data that was collected from all participants throughout the study.
 Findings and data collected about you will be compared to other participants.
-In clinical trials, doctors and specialists in biostatistics would conduct the analysis and report the findings to scientific meetings and medical journals.
+In clinical trials, doctors and specialists in biostatistics will conduct the analysis and report the findings to scientific meetings and medical journals.
 Data will also be shared with experts and various government agencies responsible for the approval of new drugs, biologics and devices.
 Not all experimental treatments receive final FDA approval in the end.

 What happens when the study is over also varies from study to study.
-Sometimes patients can remain on the study drug if they are responding to the new treatment; however, this is the exception rather than the rule.
+Sometimes, patients can remain on the study drug if they are responding to the new treatment; however, this is the exception rather than the rule.
 Generally, participation ends when the study ends because it might not be safe or effective to continue treatment based on what is known at the time.
 Clinical trial participants can withdraw from the study at any time without jeopardizing the rest of their standard medical care.

 Your informed consent form explains your rights as a participant, which includes the following: